 Delete a protocol if you no longer need it in the current project.
+The factory defined protocols cannot be edited, cut, or deleted.

+Figure 99: Create a new protocol

-The factory defined protocols cannot be edited, cut, or deleted. □ In the Project Explorer view, click the protocol you want to delete. □ View the details to verify that this is the protocol you want to delete. □ Click the Delete icon in the toolbar.
-If the selected protocol is referenced in a firewall rule, you will recei message with two options.
-You can choose to cancel the deletion, delete the protocol and fix the resulting errors later.
+- In the Project Explorer view, click the protocol you want to delete. - View the details to verify that this is the protocol you want to delete. - Click the Delete icon in the toolbar.

+If the selected protocol is referenced in a firewall rule, you will receive a message with two options.
+You can choose to cancel the deletion, or delete the protocol and fix the resulting errors later.

 When you choose to delete the protocol, a message prompts you to confirm the action.
 Click "OK" to proceed.
-Canceling the deletion at prompt will not reinstate the protocol in any firewall rules or assets the which it was removed. ve a
+Canceling the deletion at this prompt will not reinstate the protocol in any firewall rules or assets from which it was removed.

-Advanced Topic: Protocols

-11 Advanced Topic: Importing Templates and Security Profiles
+11 ADVANCED TOPIC: IMPORTING TEMPLATES AND SECURITY PROFILES

-The MTL Tofino Configurator allows you to import predefined objects that can be used as building blocks for your security design.
+The Eaton Tofino Configurator allows you to import predefined objects that can be used as building blocks for your security design.
 The following types of objects can be imported: